Frequently Asked Questions

 The DVD I want is showing out of stock.
 When will it ship?

-As a general rule, the estimated time you see on the product page is tailored to that particular producer.
-Some items will be 2-3 days because they deliver fast, others longer as they're not as swift as other producers.
-Also, we generally place new orders with producers when the stock is low or someone has placed an order.
-If we are just missing one or two items, we won't re-order unless there are either more in stock, or someone has placed an order.
-So if you want something and it shows out of stock, the best way to ensure you get it as quickly as possible is to order it right away.
-Then we will place a replenishment order.
+The estimated time shown on the product page is tailored to that particular producer.
+Some items will be 3–5 days because they deliver fast, others longer.
+We generally place new orders with producers when stock is low or someone has placed an order.
+So if you want something that's out of stock, the best way to ensure you get it as quickly as possible is to order it right away — then we'll place a replenishment order.

 I need my order fast!

-If you need a faster method of shipment, please call us at 510-868-5098.
+Please call us at 510-868-5098.
 We can ship any method using any of the major shipping companies.
-As noted above, Priority Mail is generally 1-3 days to most parts of the country.
+Priority Mail is generally 1–3 days to most parts of the country.
 FedEx is exactly 3 business days.
-We can also offer FedEx or UPS overnight if you need it even faster.
+We can also offer FedEx or UPS overnight.
 We don't recommend USPS Express overnight.

-The DVD I ordered is not playing properly in the following manner:
+The DVD I ordered is not playing properly.

-a) If it is freezing or skipping at various points.
+a) Freezing or skipping at various points.
 Try playing it in another player.
-If it does the same exact thing in the same exact spot, then you've probably got a defect and you should contact us.
-Some people will say "My player plays everything perfectly, so it must be the disc".
-This isn't actually the case.
-It depends on how well your player can read the disc.
-A disc that has its data slightly off should be playable on any player.
+If it does the same thing at the same spot, you've likely got a defect — please contact us.
+Note: a disc that has its data slightly off may play fine on some players but not others.

-c) Any damages like a broken case or a scratched disc, contact us.
-You CAN play a scratched disc until we get you a replacement.
-Your player is optical.
-It can't get harmed by a scratch (or magnet!).
+c) Damaged case or scratched disc.
+Contact us.
+You can continue playing a scratched disc until we send a replacement — your player is optical and cannot be harmed by a scratch (or a magnet!).